ryzshrc/ryzshrc/plugins/git/README.md

 ### Main branch preference

-Following the recent push for removing racially-charged words from our technical vocabulary, the git plugin favors using a branch name other than `ryzsh`.
+Following the recent push for removing racially-charged words from our technical vocabulary, the git plugin favors using a branch name other than `RyZsh`.
 In this case, we favor the shorter, neutral and descriptive term `main`.
-This means that any aliases and functions that previously used `ryzsh`, will use `main` if that branch exists.
+This means that any aliases and functions that previously used `RyZsh`, will use `main` if that branch exists.
 We do this via the function `git_main_branch`.

 ### Deprecated aliases